 …a crystal form of the sweet juice produced in the stalks of the sugarcane plant (for more see how is sugar made?).

 Sugar comes in a variety of forms, depending on the size and colour of the crystal.
-For example, icing or confectioner’s sugar is white with very fine crystals in a powder whereas demerara sugar has large crystals and a caramel colour and is ideal for adding some crunch to muffins or an apple crumble.
+For example, icing or confectioner’s sugar is white with very fine crystals in a powder whereas demerara sugar has large crystals and a caramel colour.

 Sugar is a simple carbohydrate and its chemical name is sucrose.